Wildst/dnd/player/dragon of icespire peak/README.md

 * Six types of powerfull cards:
   * White: Elysium
   * Gold: Material value
-  * Red/Black/Orange: Realm off volcanos
+  * Red/Black/Orange: Realm off volcanos, seems to only teleport people above 50%
   * Red: The flames of Avernus = Hell
   * Blue: Deep dark oceans
   * Purple: A world that even the bones do not know off